-- Communication to Employees and Contractors of Safety Measures - Improvement such that the information, training and instruction is provided in a readily understandable way.
+- Communication to Employees and Contractors of Safety Measures - Improvement such that the information, training and instruction is understood and retained.

 - Operator Interfaces and Vehicle Interaction - Improving equipment, automation and remote monitoring and control, also addressing musculoskeletal disorders, improved ergonomics and improved roadway conditions.

 - Airborne and Noise Contaminants - Reduce exposure to airborne dust, diesel emissions, and noise.

 - Emergency Response Measures - Adequacy and effectiveness.